 If you’re still not convinced about the risk of an infectious disease ravaging the planet, just think of the plague.
 Everybody’s heard of the plague an event that’s as well known as either of the World Wars.
 There’s a reason for that – a true global plague could end up being as devastating (or more devastating) than either of the World Wars.
 That’s the power of infectious diseases – because they spread from person to person, they can run through humanity like a hot knife through butter.

 There are concrete steps that you can take to protect yourself from pandemic and epidemics like the plague or the Spanish flu.
-The most likely source of the next global health crisis is some sort of pandemic flu.
-If you make preparations now and understand how to survive a pandemic flu, you just might make it through.
+The most likely source of the next global health crisis is some sort of pandemic flu or other virus outbreak.
+If you make preparations now and understand what things you need to have to survive a pandemic, you just might make it through.
 One candidate that many scientists and doctors fear may be the next ‘plague’ is avian flu, or bird flu.
 Because birds can fly long distances, the worry is that even quarantines and international travel bans won’t be enough to contain a powerful strain of avian flu if the strain can be transmitted both bird-to-human and human-to-human.
 Learn more about bird flu so you’re aware of what the outlook is with what is likely the next great health epidemic.